Read This First

 Prompt 1: The “problem” seems to be only that there is no guarantee or certainty in the expectations naturally emergent of our inductive experience, right?

-The central claim is this: That’s a concise way to put it.
+In plain terms: That’s a concise way to put it.

 How can we rationally justify the jump from observing specific instances to assuming a general rule applies?
 Just observing repeated sunrises doesn’t prove it will always happen.